Car Brakes 101- Learn All you need to Know

 Brake Drums, Shoes and Wheel Cylinders

 Most modern vehicles use brake discs (rotors) and pads at the rear also, but some SUV’s and most LDV’s ( Pickups) use a brake drum with brake shoes, system.
-Rear brakes account for much less of the vehicle’s brake force compared to the front brakes and generates less heat due to its design.
+Rear brakes account for much less of the vehicle’s brake force compared to the front brakes and generate less heat due to its design.
 The split could be as much as 30/70.

 The rear brake system is made up of 3 main components namely: